circleci/circleci-docs/jekyll/_docs/language-python.md

 ## Databases

-Circle has pre-installed more than a dozen databases and queues, including PostgreSQL and MySQL.
+CircleCI has pre-installed more than a dozen databases and queues, including PostgreSQL and MySQL.
 If needed, you can
 [manually set up your test database]({{ site.baseurl }}/manually/#dependencies) from your `circle.yml`.